Sunday, 29 January 2012

 POLITICS Carey was not actively involved in politics, but his work had significant social and cultural implications, particularly in advocating for social reforms in India, such as the abolition of sati (widow burning).

 SCANDAL Carey faced opposition and criticism, particularly from those who opposed his missionary work and from within the colonial establishment.
+One senior Christian leader said: "Young man, sit down; when God is pleased to convert the heathen world, He will do it without your help or mine. he called Carey "a most miserable enthusiast."
 However, there were no personal scandals associated with him.

 HEALTH AND PHYSICAL FITNESS Carey faced numerous health challenges throughout his life, including malaria and dysentery during his time in India.
 Despite these issues, he continued his work with determination.